Documentation

 Here is what happens after a return is recorded:

-1. ShelfSpace detects the return through your POS or delivery reconciliation
+1. The platform detects the customer return through your POS customer-returns report

 2. The platform matches the returned product to its original purchase order and cost